-At that time, a police investigator was in contact with the woman who made the questionable phone call, and information obtained led officials to determine that the building was safe, Leque said.
+After North Hall was evacuated, a police investigator was in contact with the woman who made the phone call, and the information he obtained led officials to determine that the building was safe, Leque said.

 Hurt said he believes the situation was handled in the correct manner.

-“We have learned some things about this,” Hurt said.
+“We have learned some things about this,” he said.
 “This was a good learning event; it shows how we work with other entities, like the River Falls Police Department.”

-If this incident was considered a bomb threat, people were to be at least 300 feet from the building, according to the UW-River Falls Classified Employee Handbook.
-Yet signs were posted on North Hall doors directing students to alternate locations for their 11:15 a.m. classes, and students and staff could be seen standing near the building, well within the 300-foot limit.
+If this incident was considered a bomb threat, people were to be at least 300 feet from the building, according to the online UW-RF Classified Employee Handbook.
+Yet signs were posted on North Hall doors directing students to alternate locations for their 11:15 a.m. classes.
+Students and staff could be seen standing near the building, well within the 300-foot limit.

 Police and Public Safety placed a barricade several feet back from North Hall’s southwest entrance, but other doorways were simply blocked off with police tape.

 Sharon Durbine, a North Hall custodian, said the building was not properly blocked from students.